JLospinoso/jlospinoso.github.io/_posts/2017-02-20-snuckme-cert-query.md

 -----END PUBLIC KEY-----`);
 ```

-When the user wants to check a certificate, she generates a JSON payload to send to the [snuck.me][1] service.
+When the user wants to check a certificate, she generates a JSON payload to send to the [snuck.me][1] server.
 This payload contains the URL corresponding to the certificate that the user wants to retrieve, and a random 20 character password:

 ```js
 const alphabet = '0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ';